 The other is to let your opponent mill themselves the good old-fashioned way: by letting them draw a card every turn.
-If you can stop every one of your opponent’s threats while preserving the size of your own library with Elixir of Immortality or a Mystic Sanctuary loop, you’re golden.
+You’re golden if you can stop every one of your opponent’s threats while preserving the size of your own library with Elixir of Immortality or a Mystic Sanctuary loop.
 But your opponent will usually concede before you go through the motions of decking them out one card at a time.

-First introduced in Legends, poison counters are counters that are placed on players.
-If a player has at least 10 poison counters, that player loses the game.
+First introduced in Legends, poison counters are placed on players.
+A player loses the game if they have at least 10 poison counters.

 These creatures deal damage to players in the form of poison counters.
-If all of your creatures have infect, you only need to deal ten damage to win the game!
-This is a particularly strong strategy in Commander where the starting 40 life total won’t slow you down.
+If all of your creatures have infect, you only need to deal 10 damage to win the game!
+This is a particularly strong strategy in Commander where the starting life total of 40 won’t slow you down.

+Dealing 21 damage with your commander can sometimes be easier than dealing a whopping 40 damage over the course of the game.
 Players often forget about this one, even during an actual game of Commander.
-But dealing 21 damage with your commander can sometimes be easier than dealing a whopping 40 damage over the course of the game.

 Building a deck focused on commander damage is a perfectly reasonable strategy.
 Consider using Rafiq of the Many or Uril, the Miststalker as your commander and then build a deck full of equipment and auras to maximize their damage.